Anibaaal/ComfyUI-UX-Nodes/README.md

 ### Easy Resolution Picker

-- Calculates width and height based on given aspect ratio, orientation and length of the short/long side.
+- Calculates width and height based on given aspect ratio, orientation and length of the short/long side or megapixels amount.

+### Flux Block Weight String

+- Sliders for each block of the Flux model, generates a block_vector string to be used with [Inspire Pack](https://github.com/ltdrdata/ComfyUI-Inspire-Pack) **Make LoRA Block Weight** node.

 ### Save Diffusion Model